DataDog/hiring-engineers/answers.md

 **Step 4.**

-After input "vagrant up" through cmder.exe, a virtual machine will be generated in Virtualbox, once that has been confirmed, run cmd "vagrant ssh-config" through cmder to get the ssh login info and run the cmd "ssh vagrant@127.0.0.1 -p *port number* -i *location of the private key*" to login to the VM.
+After cmd "vagrant up" is completed, a virtual machine will be generated in Virtualbox, once that has been confirmed, run cmd "vagrant ssh-config" through cmder to get the ssh login info and run the cmd "ssh vagrant@127.0.0.1 -p *port number* -i *location of the private key*" to login to the VM.
 (The third step only happens on the first login)
 <div align="center">
 <img src="https://github.com/allenz16/hiring-engineers/blob/solutions-engineer/screenshots/80.PNG" width="750px" />
 </div>